What Is ADHD? Traits, Types, Causes, Diagnosis & Treatments Explained

 ADHD Co-occurring neurotypes, conditions, and Identities

-• Autism: Scientific literature suggests that ADHD and autism occur together, with co-occurrence rates around 50%-70%.
-This combination is often referred to as AuDHD.
+ADHD and autism often occur together, with co-occurrence rates around 50%-70%.
+This combination is commonly referred to as AuDHD. | |

-• Mood Disorders: Individuals with ADHD may also experience depressive episodes, bipolar disorder, and other mood-related conditions.
-The interplay between ADHD traits and mood disorders can lead to a cycle where mood challenges such as motivational issues exacerbate ADHD and vice versa.
+Mood Disorders | Includes depressive episodes, bipolar disorder, and other mood-related conditions.
+The interplay between ADHD traits and mood disorders can lead to a cycle where mood challenges, such as motivational issues, exacerbate ADHD and vice versa. |

-• Anxiety Disorders: Anxiety is prevalent among individuals with ADHD.
-The persistent worry and nervousness can intensify ADHD traits, and ADHD traits can similarly worsen anxiety.
+Anxiety is common in ADHD.
+Persistent worry and nervousness can intensify ADHD traits, and ADHD traits can similarly exacerbate anxiety. | |

-• Interestingly, those with ADHD are also more likely to identify as LGBTQ+ or neuroqueer.
+Identity Considerations | Adults with ADHD are also more likely to identify as LGBTQ+ or neuroqueer, highlighting the importance of affirming and inclusive care. |

 ADHD Treatments: Coaching, Therapy, Medication, and More

 There is no one-size-fits-all treatment for ADHD.
-Each individual's treatment plan varies,, with effective ADHD treatments often involving a multimodal approach combining ADHD coaching and therapy with medication.
+Each individual's treatment plan varies, with effective ADHD treatments often involving a multimodal approach combining ADHD coaching and therapy with medication.

 This approach may combine various strategies to alleviate ADHD traits, including: